NoodleSeed-com/seedspec/docs/core-concepts/theming.md

 # Theming

-Seed Spec provides a simple hierarchical theming system that controls all visual aspects of your application.
+Seed Spec provides themes through its standard library (`src/stdlib/themes.seed`) that controls all visual aspects of your application.
+These themes are part of the standard library and provide a simple hierarchical theming system.

 ## Basic Usage